Highjhacker/pythark/README.md

 - [x] Sample CLI app.
 - [ ] Integrate it to the DiscArk bot.
 - [x] Allow to post a new transaction.
-- [ ] Allow to specify a network to use (so we can query on the devnet, mainnet, ..)
+- [x] Allow to specify a network to use (so we can query on the devnet, mainnet, ..)
+    - [ ] Functionnal but can be better.

 ## Authors